Table of Contents

 Signs of DMD

 Pseudohypertrophy of the calf muscles is noted in most patients while other voluntary muscles show weakness and wasting.
-Lumbar lordosis, waddling gait, and Gower’s sign where the patients use their hands for support while standing up are also common.
+Lumbar lordosis, waddling gait, and Gower’s sign where the patients use their hands for support while standing up is also common.

 Serum creatine kinase is markedly elevated than normal range and muscle biopsy with genetic testing are confirmatory for the diagnosis.
 Muscle biopsy shows degeneration and regeneration with fibrosis, fat, and connective tissue deposition in the muscles.